alexmickelson-2025/raft-CarlosBlanco1/README.md

 12. Given a candidate sends RequestVoteRPCs (including information about its log) to all other nodes, When a node determines that its own log is more up-to-date than the candidate's, Then it should respond with a RespondVoteRequestRPC rejecting the vote request.

+## Considerations:

+1. Ensure all data mutations (e.g., logs, indices, terms) are thread-safe.

+2. Persist critical state (e.g., logs, current term) to disk before responding to RPCs and to maintain consistency after restarts  (Maybe)

+3. Validate log consistency before appending entries to avoid corruption.

+4. Ensure `AppendEntriesRPC` retries stop only after the follower responds or the leader steps down.

+5. Gracefully handle network partitions and ensure majority consensus before committing entries.

+6. Save committed entries to disk as soon as they are replicated on a majority of nodes.
+(Maybe)

+7. Prevent split-brain by ensure only one leader exists in a given term.

+8. Protect against race conditions during leader initialization and election.

+9. Handle unresponsive nodes without delaying progress on the majority of responsive nodes.

 ## Actual Scenarios: